How exactly do you say kiss me in Italian? What is more appropriate to ask depending on the relationship between you and the other person?

 Andrea, baciami.
 Mi sei mancato molto.

 Andrea, kiss me.
-I have missed you very much.
+I have missed you so much.

-Are you wondering why the direct object pronoun is appended to the verb?
+Are you wondering why the direct object pronoun is attached to the verb?
 Learn how direct object pronouns in Italian work here.

-Bacia is the second person singular conjugation of baciare, to kiss, in the imperative mood.
+Bacia is the second-person singular imperative conjugation of baciare, to kiss.

 Imperative mood conjugation of baciare